plone/volto/README.md

 ### Supported Plone and Python versions

-Volto is the default UI for Plone 6, so it will work for all Plone 6 released versions.
+Volto is the default UI for Plone 6.
+It will work for all released Plone 6 versions.

-For the Plone 5 series, the latest released version of Plone 5 (with Python 3) is recommended (at the time of writing 5.2.14).
+For the Plone 5 series, the [latest released version of Plone 5](https://plone.org/download/releases) is recommended.

 The versions of Python that are supported in Volto depend on the version of Plone that you use.